Expander LP code[1]

 Protection

-- Lifted-product (LP) code — Lifted products of certain classical Tanner codes are the first asymptotically good QLDPC codes.
+- Good QLDPC code— Lifted products of certain classical Tanner codes are the first asymptotically good QLDPC codes.

-- Quantum Tanner code — Quantum Tanner codes are an attempt to construct asymptotically good QLDPC codes that are similar to but simpler than expander lifted-product codes.
+- Quantum Tanner code— Quantum Tanner codes are an attempt to construct asymptotically good QLDPC codes that are similar to but simpler than expander lifted-product codes; see Ref.
+[7] for connection between the codes.

 References